 If you want your very own copy of the The Flavor Bible click here to order one.

 All of these sides are perfect for a holiday meal.
-And, if you love cooking with bourbon you’ll want to check out Banana Bread Bundt Cake with Bourbon Glaze and Mint Julep Ice Cream with Bourbon Sauce.
-It’s divine!
+And, if you love cooking with bourbon you'll want to check out Banana Bread Bundt Cake with Bourbon Glaze, Honey Bourbon Chicken, and Mint Julep Ice Cream with Bourbon Sauce.
+They're all divine!

 Read more about Southern Food Then and Now here.